Last updated on February 16th, 2018

-Proper Cleaning of Your Vaporizer’s Clearomizer or Metal Tank
+Proper Cleaning of Your Vaporizer’s Clearomizer Tank and Atomizer

-If you're using an e-cigarette vaporizer with a tank system, rather than a traditional e-cig that uses pre-filled cartridge, you can improve the taste of your vape, and extend the life of your atomizer by giving those part a proper cleaning every few weeks.
+If you're using an e-cigarette vaporizer with a tank system, rather than a traditional e-cig that uses pre-filled cartridge, you can improve the taste of your vape, and extend the life of your atomizer by giving those tank and atomizer parts a proper cleaning every few weeks.

 Extending the life of your atomizer coil is economical, but there's also a health benefit of cleaning your tank.
 Mouthpieces and tanks not only collect e-liquid gunk and residue, they collect germs.
 Atomizers should be replaced every 4-6 weeks, but most styles can be washed a few times before you toss them.